Parenting advice I shared on the TODAY show on how to talk to kids about troubling news and reduce their fears and jitters about world events

 Or try these ideas:

-Draw or write letters: Young children can draw or write letters that convey concern to Japanese school children and send them to schools in Japan.
+• Draw or write letters: Young children can draw or write letters that convey concern to school children and send them to schools in Vanuatu

-Put together care packages: Help your kids put together a “care package” (a teddy bear, crayons, coloring book) and send to a child in Haiti or Japan.
+• Put together care packages: Help your kids put together a “care package” (a teddy bear, crayons, coloring book) and send to a child in Haiti or

 Take Your Child’s Emotional Pulse

 It is normal for kids to be jittery when hearing or seeing tragic news events.
 Be concerned if anxiety signs like the ones that follow continue to last or increase.
 If so, get the help of a mental health professional: If your child shows signs of anxiety for more than a few weeks or if you’re concerned seek professional help.

 Suddenly clingy or withdrawn

 Quick to anger, easily upset

 How a child copes with tragic news depends on factors such age, genetic predisposition, and past experiences.
 Younger children are often more likely to be overwhelmed by events that might not bother an older child.